 - 1. Select the type of the routine: Procedure or Function. - 2.
 Define the parameters.
 Set the Mode, Type Schema, Type, Name and Default Value under the corresponding columns. - 3.
-If you create a function, select the Schema and Return Type from the list. - 4.
-Select the additional function options.
+If you create a function, select the Schema and Return Type from the list.

-Hint: Once click the Skip button, you can go to Options to enable the function wizard.
+Hint: Once uncheck the Show wizard next time option, you can go to Options to enable it.